A Long-extended Party

 The purpose of this page is to gather all the errata to FFG cards that were not collected in an official FFG FAQ after the last one in 2017.

-This page is divided into sections, depending on the origin of these errata: official reprints by FFG, card errors that were confirmed by the developers but not reprinted, card errors that still have yet to be confirmed by developers after we asked about them, and finally a few unofficial rules addenda we suggest to clean up ambiguities in the official rules.
+This page is divided into sections, depending on the origin of these errata: official reprints by FFG, card errors not yet reprinted but either glaringly obvious or explicitly confirmed by the developers, and finally a few unofficial rules addenda we suggest to clean up ambiguities in the official rules.

 We hope you will find this useful!